remote-android/redroid-doc/android-builder-docker/README.md

 ## Build with GApps

-You can build a ReDroid image with your favorite GApps package if you need, for simplicity there is an example with Mind The Gapps.
+You can build a redroid image with your favorite GApps package if you need, for simplicity there is an example with Mind The Gapps.

 This is not different from the normal building process, except for some small things, like:

-- When following the "Sync Code" paragraph,  after running the repo sync, add this manifest under .repo/local_manifests/mindthegapps.xml, for the specific ReDroid revision selected.
+- When following the "Sync Code" paragraph,  after running the repo sync, add this manifest under .repo/local_manifests/mindthegapps.xml, for the specific redroid revision selected.

   For example, for Redroid 11 the revision is 'rho', and for Redroid 12 is 'sigma', and this is the expected manifest: